FluxML/Flux.jl/docs/src/guide/models/basics.md

 * The function [`σ`](@ref NNlib.sigmoid) is calculated in a slightly better way, and has a rule telling Zygote how to differentiate it efficiently.
 * Flux overloads `Base.show` so to give pretty printing at the REPL prompt.
+  Calling [`Flux.@layer Layer`](@ref Flux.@layer) will add this, and some other niceties.

 If what you need isn't covered by Flux's built-in layers, it's easy to write your own.
-There are more details later, but the steps are invariably those shown for `struct Layer` above:
+There are more details [later](@ref man-advanced), but the steps are invariably those shown for `struct Layer` above:
 1. Define a `struct` which will hold the parameters.
 2. Make it callable, to define how it uses them to transform the input `x`
-3. Define a constructor which initialises the parameters.
+3. Define a constructor which initialises the parameters (if the default constructor doesn't do what you want).
 4. Annotate with `@layer` to opt-in to pretty printing, and other enhacements.

 ```@raw html